zven21/ancestry/README.md

 |`subtree`          |the model on descendants and itself| `MyModel.subtree(record)` | `false` |
 |`subtree_ids`      |a list of all ids in the record's subtree| `MyModel.subtree_ids(record)`| `false` |
 |`depth`            |the depth of the node, root nodes are at depth 0| `MyModel.depth(record)`| `false` |

+## Options for `use Ancestry`

+The has_ancestry method supports the following options:

+    :repo                  The current app repo
+    :ancestry_column       Pass in a symbol to store ancestry in a different column :changeset_ref         Changeset Reference if use create method.
+    :orphan_strategy       Instruct Ancestry what to do with children of a node that is destroyed:
+                           :destroy   All children are destroyed as well (default) :rootify   The children of the destroyed node become root nodes :restrict  An AncestryException is raised if any children exist :adopt     The orphan subtree is added to the parent of the deleted node.
+                                      If the deleted node is Root, then rootify the orphan subtree.

+## Examples

 ## Contributing